ilovespectra/dualkey/README.md

 This is a simple Python script for locally encrypting and decrypting seed phrases using a 4-digit encryption key and an offset value.

+This allows you to reduce the risk of compromise when storing or sending your seed phrases digitally.

 **MEMORIZE YOUR ENCRYPTION KEYS.
 Always clear your terminal after use.**

 ## How It Works